awsum

 ~/.aws/awsum/awsum-session-aws-log-output-YYYY-MM-DD__HH-mm-SS for operations grouped by individual executions of awsum.

-awsum instance --help
+awsum instance load-balance --help

 Real-World Examples